November 19, 2019

-Cali was the first city to join C/Can Challenge, in 2017.
+Cali was the first city to join C/Can, in 2017.
 Since then, the local and regional authorities have worked with public and private sector to develop strategies to improve the diagnosis, treatment and care of cancer.
 C/Can’s experiences there will help other cities within our network.

 “The political support of local government has been a key factor in including cancer on the public agenda and guaranteeing sustainability,” said Dr Henshall.

 Following C/Can´s collaborative model in Colombia, the Secretary of Health of Valle del Cauca has created an intersectoral and multidisciplinary cancer commission that has worked on the creation of a Cancer Control Plan for the State of Valle del Cauca in August 2019.

 Among its achievements over the last two years, C/Can has contributed to setting up an intersectoral and multidisciplinary cancer commission, that worked on the creation of a Cancer Control Plan for the State of Valle del Cauca, as well as the establishment of a hospital registry, in three different institutions.
 A publicly funded cancer centre at the Universidad del Valle is planned, while a City Health Financing Lab has been set up to develop sustainable financing models with the goals of implementing a radiotherapy and nuclear medicine plan within a decade.